PabloJapon/minimal-mistakes/_pages/payment_form.md

       labels: 'floating', // Choose labels: 'floating' or 'inline' };

+  // Declare `elements` variable globally so it can be accessed anywhere let elements;

-  // Options for the payment element (initially empty) const options = {
+  // Options for the payment element const options = {
       layout: {
         type: 'accordion',